389ds/389ds.github.io/docs/389ds/howto/howto-windowssync.md

         -   389 Directory Server Bind DN password
         -   (Optional) PassSync Cert DB password (CertToken)

-#### Enabling SSL for PassSync
+#### Enabling TLS/SSL for PassSync

-**NOTE: PassSync will not work until TLS/SSL is configured.** The passsync.log will contain errors about SSL initialization until SSL is properly configured, and the service will not start.
+**NOTE: PassSync will not work until TLS/SSL is configured.** The passsync.log will contain errors about TLS/SSL initialization until TLS/SSL is properly configured, and the service will not start.

 The following method assumes that you have some knowledge about using NSS based certificate and key management utilities like certutil/pk12util.